Seibu 40000 series: History

 In 2019, Seibu announced plans to procure two new 40000 series trainsets.
 These sets, numbered 40151 and 40152, were built with fixed longitudinal bench seating throughout instead of rotating seats found in older sets.
 Two additional sets with fixed longitudinal seating were announced in 2020 as part of the operator's investment plan for fiscal 2020, followed by another three for 2021.
 By November 2023, fourteen 40000 series sets with fixed longitudinal seating had been built.

 In May 2024, Seibu announced plans to build three new eight-car sets as part of its fiscal 2024 capital investment plan.
 The first eight-car set, 48151, was delivered in December 2024.

+Tokiiro

+In February 2026, Seibu announced that it would introduce 8-car trains based on the 40000 series design, branded (トキイロ, Tokiiro), to replace the 10000 series fleet on Shinjuku Line limited-express services.
+Four sets are scheduled to be introduced by the first quarter of 2027.
+Internally, the trains will feature rotating pairs of reclining seats throughout, and every seat will be equipped with power outlets, and cup holders.
+Seibu estimated that the new trains would be 17% lighter and offer 70% energy savings over the 10000 series.